pingcap/docs/develop/dev-guide-use-views.md

 For example, the [multi-table join query](/develop/dev-guide-join-tables.md) gets a list of books with average ratings by joining the `books` table and the `ratings` table through a `JOIN` statement.

-For the convenience of subsequent queries, the following statement defines the query statement as a view:
+For the convenience of subsequent queries, you can define the query as a view using the following statement:

 {{< copyable "sql" >}}